-DHY 4010 Advanced Community Oral Health (3) This course provides a comprehensive introduction to evidence-based public health practices through the study and evaluation of existing public health programs with emphasis on the role of evidence-based research as the key to the startup and maintenance of successful dental public health programs.
+DHY 4010 Advanced Community Oral Health (3)

+This course provides a comprehensive introduction to evidence-based public health practices through the study and evaluation of existing public health programs with emphasis on the role of evidence-based research as the key to the startup and maintenance of successful dental public health programs.
 The various components of this course aim to stimulate interaction among learners around important problems and issues facing public health with a focus on community oral health practices.

-Prerequisite: DHY 3010
+3 hours of online lecture per week Prerequisite: DHY 3010